HamidMushtaq/SparkGA1/README.md

 9. **interleave** - `true` or `false` depending on whether you want to interleave the contents of the two FASTQ files for a paired-ended input into single chunks.
 For SparkGA, when using pair-ended input, you must always set this field to `true`.
 For single-ended input, this field is ignored and can even be ommitted.

 ### Configuration file for the downloader utility
+An example configuration file is placed in the config folder by the name of `downloadExample.xml`.

 1. **mode** - Can be either `yarn-cluster` or `yarn-client`.
 2. **inputFolder** - The HDFS folder containing all the reference and index files.
 3. **refFileName** - The reference FASTA file name.
 Name of files accompanying that FASTA file, such as \*.dict and *.fasta.fai would be infered automatically by the downloader utility.